-Outside of school Nate enjoys working on various websites, selling vintage video games on eBay, biking and hiking Cincinnati’s Parks with his wife and son, and getting involved in local community projects.
+Outside of work Nate enjoys spending time with his family biking and hiking Cincinnati’s Great Parks, building websites, selling vintage video games on eBay, and getting involved in local community projects.

 Beth is the Accounting Manager of the Greater Cincinnati Energy Alliance.
 She is an accounting professional with 20 years’ experience in accounting and financial reporting.
 She has been in public accounting and the private sector in healthcare, consumer goods, financial services and nonprofit arenas.

 Beth is a CPA and became increasingly involved with nonprofits due to the sense that she could contribute in a meaningful way to the community through the organizations that operate there.
 As a result of seeing their need for adequate accounting and reporting to constituents she became engaged in the QuickBooks ProAdvisor certification process in order to serve their accounting and business needs.

 Rachel is currently in her second year of law school at Salmon P. Chase College of Law at Northern Kentucky University.
 She is an alumna of Lake Erie College in Painesville, Ohio where she earned a B.S. in Legal Studies.